jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/tribe-of-hackers-5/index.md

 end of an engagement, "a debrief should be done where egos are left outside and people are honest about what needs improvement."

+<cta-banner
+  buttontxt="Read more"
+  link="/solutions/red-teaming/"
+  title="Get started with Fluid Attacks' Red Teaming solution right now" />

 For Carlos,
 it is false to say that
 new techniques and exploits need to be kept secret, even from clients, to avoid losing advantages in other engagements.
-[Red teaming](../../solutions/red-teaming/) is not simply about emulation but also involves cultivating a relationship with the customer, where critical thinking can help manage potential risks and improve cybersecurity.
+Red teaming is not simply about emulation but also involves cultivating a relationship with the customer, where critical thinking can help manage potential risks and improve cybersecurity.